alwintje/bol-retailer-php-client/README.md

 ```

 ## Exceptions
 Methods on the Client may throw Exceptions.
-All Exceptions have the parent class `Picqer\BolRetailerV10\Exception\Exception`:
+All Exceptions have the parent class `Picqer\BolRetailer\Exception\Exception`:
 - `ConnectException` is thrown when a problem occurred in the connection (e.g. API server is down or a network issue).
 You may retry later.
 - `ServerException` (extends `ConnectException`) is thrown when a problem occurred on the Server (e.g. 500 Internal Server Error).
 You may retry later.
 - `ResponseException` is thrown when the received response could not be handled (e.g. not of proper format or unexpected type).
 Retrying will not help, investigation is needed.